Why have one in four fled their homes in CAR?

 Jean-Pierre Bemba, a rebel leader turned politician from neighbouring Democratic Republic of Congo, is also on trial at The Hague for alleged war crimes committed a decade ago when his fighters came to help put down a coup by Francois Bozize, who was himself ousted by Seleka in March.What is being done?

-The African Union has taken over command of the peacekeeping operation, with 4,000 soldiers now on the ground.
+The UN plans to send a 12,000-strong force later this year.
+For now, the African Union is in charge of the peacekeeping operation, with around 5,000 soldiers on the ground.

-France, with UN approval, has also deployed 1,600 troops to try to end the violence, but fighting has continued, with more than 1,000 killed in clashes since December.Why hasn't this stopped the violence?
+France, with UN approval, has also deployed about 2,000 troops to try to end the violence, but they have been unable to quell the bloodshed, with more than 1,000 killed in clashes since December.Why hasn't this stopped the violence?

-The peacekeepers have also added to the tension with some Muslims suspecting French troops of siding with Christians, while some Christians see Chadian soldiers in the AU force as siding with Muslims.
+The peacekeepers have also added to the tension with some Muslims suspecting French troops of siding with Christians, while Chad withdrew its contingent from the AU force after it was accused of carrying out an attack in Bangui and backing the Muslim rebels - a charge it denied.